-There are over 1.66 million farmers and workers spread across more than 73 countries participating in Fairtrade.
-Learn how choosing Fairtrade products changes lives.
+People are at the heart of Fairtrade.
+There are over 1.9 million farmers and workers across more than 71 countries participating in Fairtrade.
+Find out more about the people working with Fairtrade.

 Coffee is one of the world’s most popular beverages and 80% of it is produced by 25 million smallholders.

 Cotton is the world’s oldest commercial crop and one of the most important fibre crops in the global textile industry.

 Whatever the occasion, you can say it with Fairtrade flowers.
 From roses to sunflowers, there are Fairtrade blooms to suit everyone.

 Gold is a symbol of love, power and wealth the world-over.
 But look behind the glitz and the reality is not so glamorous.

 Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and workers.

 Tea is the most popular drink in the world after water – an estimated 70,000 cups are drunk every second.
 Tea farming communities however, face serious challenges.

 Wine is produced in over 50 countries around the world and is one of the world’s most well-known and popular beverages.

 Explore even more Fairtrade certified producer organisations.